lagigliaivan/pos-old/README.md

 Compilation process.

-It can be used maven 3.0.5 as well as scala ide to compile the project.
+Maven 3.3.3 or higher can be used to compile the project.

 DB access.